KTH/devops-course/contributions/course-automation/bouaddi-kunwu/readme.md

 [NEW MEMBER] Kun Wu, kunwu@kth.se [https://github.com/Wkkkkk]

+## Rationale

+It takes some minutes to check if a contribution we are interested in will receive feedback or not.
+This can generate frustration.
+The aim of the proposal is to automate the labelization of PR to mark the ones that can be feedbacked.

 ## The finished contribution

 This work resulted in a new workflow for the DevOps repository.
 This workflow named label is in charge of labelling merged PRs.